flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/reporting.md

 :::

 ## Using reporting plugin

 Before using the plugin, make sure you marked all the **Data models** and **Processes** you want to include, so they can be further used in the reporting.

 ### Use in reporting flag

-This flag is available inside Data model (for the keys that must be used in the reporting) and inside Process settings tab, to include a process definition in reporting.
+This flag is available inside the [**Data model**](../../../building-blocks/process/process-definition/process-definition.md#data-model) (for the keys that must be used in the reporting) and inside the Process settings tab, to include a process definition in reporting.

 ![](../../img/reporting_flag.gif)